Pediatric and Adolescent Turner Syndrome

 How is Pediatric and Adolescent Turner Syndrome diagnosed?

 Prenatal diagnosis of Turner syndrome is sometimes possible.
-If your doctor notices certain features in your unborn daughter – like a large collection of fluid on the back of the neck or heart or kidney abnormalities – he or she will take a sample of your blood to evaluate the baby’s DNA present there (karyotype).
+If your doctor notices certain features in your unborn daughter – like a large collection of fluid on the back of the neck or heart or kidney abnormalities – he or she will take a sample of your blood or amniotic fluid to evaluate the baby’s DNA present there (karyotype).

 To confirm the diagnosis, your doctor may perform: